-Figure 5C.
-User Setup Screen (from Off)
+Fig. 5B - User Setup Screen (Automatic Set Point Control)

-To turn off an active zone, first make a brief touch anywhere in the screen.
-After a momentary delay, one of the User Setup screens shown above will be displayed for 4 seconds, during which time a touch to the ON/OFF icon will deactivate the zone.
-When the zone is deactivated, it will show the Zone OFF screen (Figure4A).
+To turn off an active zone, first make a brief touch anywhere in the screen to view the User Setup screen shown above.
+This screen will be displayed for 5 seconds, during which time a touch to the ON/OFF icon will deactivate the zone.
+When the zone is deactivated, it will show the Zone OFF screen (Figure 4A).

-4.4 The User Setup Screen
+4.4.
+The User Setup Screen

 For the user to make a change in his/her preferences for a particular zone, it is necessary to enter the User Setup Screen in that zone's local thermostat.
-With the zone activated as described in the previous section, from the Normal Screen (Figure 3) make a brief touch anywhere on the screen.
-For component combinations that support it, the backlight will illuminate immediately.
-After a momentary delay, the User Setup Screen (Figure 5A or 5B) will be displayed for approximately 4 seconds.
-From this screen the zone can be turned off or on as described above.
-At this time the setpoint for the current mode of operation can be adjusted as described in the following sections.
-If the iQ controller is in any mode other than OFF, the icon for heating or cooling will flash briefly to indicate which of these is the active mode.
+From the Normal Screen (Figure 3), a brief touch anywhere on the screen will enable the User Setup Screen (Figure 5A or 5B).
+From this screen the zone can be turned off, or, with Manual Set point Control, the Set point can be adjusted.